Sexy Boots

 The Stupid Selfie, Ottawa, February 2013

-I bought a new pair of shoes for no other reason that they make me feel sexy.
+I bought a new pair of shoes.
+The reason?
+They make me feel sexy.
 That, plus they were on sale, $50 instead of $120, a price I would never pay for footwear—I ain’t Carrie Bradshaw.

 Perched on these comfortable high heels, I feel good.
 My legs seem longer, I am taller, I stand straighter and I am more confident.